DonJayamanne/pythonVSCode/README.md

 ## Data and telemetry

-The Microsoft Python Extension for Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
+The Microsoft Jupyter Extension for Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
 Read our
 [privacy statement](https://privacy.microsoft.com/privacystatement) to